paulstothard/helpful_links/README.md

 - [paulstothard/fast-pptx](https://github.com/paulstothard/fast-pptx) - Generate Markdown and PowerPoint slides from a folder of images, code snippets, and other files.
 - [Quarto](https://quarto.org/) - A scientific computing environment integrating Markdown, code, and output into a single format, enabling reproducible reports, books, or websites with multiple language support and rich media content.
 - [secretGeek/clowncar](https://github.com/secretGeek/clowncar) - A lightweight static site generator converting Markdown files into HTML pages without complex configurations or dependencies.
+- [Typst](https://typst.app/) - A modern markup-based typesetting system designed for scientific writing with a simple syntax, fast compilation, and built-in support for mathematical equations, bibliographies, and figures.

 ## EMBL-EBI